 KQED World: Sat, Sep 29, 2012 -- 3:00 PM

-"Biblioburro" is the story of a librarian - and a library - like no other.
+This is the story of a librarian -- and a library -- like no other.
 A decade ago, Colombian teacher Luis Soriano was inspired to spend his weekends bringing a modest collection of precious books, via two hard-working donkeys, to the children of a poor and violence-ridden province.
 As Soriano braves armed bands, drug traffickers, snakes and heat, his library on hooves carries an inspirational message about education and a better future for Colombia.
-His efforts have attracted worldwide attention - and imitators - but his story has never been better told than in this film.

 El Velador (The Night Watchman) (Episode #2509H)